 Subacute invasive pulmonary aspergillosis

-Subacute invasive pulmonary aspergillosis (previously known as chronic necrotising aspergillosis (CNA) or semi-invasive aspergillosis is a subacute to chronic localised and indolent form of invasive aspergillosis.
+Subacute invasive pulmonary aspergillosis (previously known as chronic necrotizing aspergillosis or semi-invasive aspergillosis) is subacute to chronic localized and indolent form of invasive aspergillosis.
 It is also sometimes grouped under the term chronic pulmonary aspergillosis.

 This form typically occurs in patients with a depressed immune system, but not as profoundly immunocompromised as bone marrow patients who more frequently develop angioinvasive aspergillosis.
 Patients are typically middle-aged.
 Risk factors, therefore, include 1-3:

-Typically patients present with progressive respiratory and constitutional symptoms (often for few months) including fever, weight loss, cough, sputum production and haemoptysis 2-3.
+Typically patients present with progressive respiratory and constitutional symptoms (often for few months) including fever, weight loss, cough, sputum production and hemoptysis 2-3.

 The presence of calcium oxalate crystals suggests that Aspergillus niger is the causative agent 3.

 The vast majority of patients have positive serum immunoglobulins (Ig)G antibodies to A. fumigatus 7.